Day 1 UK - In flight

 Day 4 - Tokyo - Yokohama

-A leisurely start to the day to further explore Tokyo before we transfer to Yokohama to embark MS Westerdam (4T) this afternoon, with plenty of time to settle into your cabin before dinner this evening.
+A leisurely start to the day to further explore Tokyo before we transfer to Yokohama to embark Westerdam (4T) this afternoon, with plenty of time to settle into your cabin before dinner this evening.

 Day 5 - Shimizu

 Mount Fuji, visible from Shimizu port on a clear day, is just part of the mountainous scene that surrounds the city, as well as the tea plantations that account for 40% of Japan’s tea production.

 Day 6 - Osaka

 Succulent Kobe beef, sukiyaki and sushi all tantalise in this boisterous, earthy city.
 Perhaps visit Osaka Castle and Shitenno-ji Temple.
 Built in 593 the temple is believed to be the oldest of its kind in Japan.
 The temple houses six national treasures and many other items of cultural importance.